 Malden Public Schools Bullying Prevention and Intervention

-We understand that members of certain groups, such as students with disabilities, student who are gay, lesbian, bisexual, or transgender, and homeless students may be more vulnerable to becoming targets of bullying, harassment, or teasing.
-The school or district will take specific steps to create a safe, supportive environment for vulnerable populations in the school community, and provide all student with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.
+We recognize that certain students may be more vulnerable to become targets of bullying, harassment, or teasing based on actual or perceived characteristics, including race, color, religion, ancestry, national origin, sex, socioeconomic, status, homelessness, academic status, gender identity or expression, physical appearance, pregnant or parenting status, sexual orientation, mental, physical, developmental or sensory disability, or by association with a person who has or is perceived to have one or more of these characteristics.
+The school or district will identify specific steps it will take to create a safe, supportive environment for vulnerable populations in the school community, and provide all students with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.

-Aggressor is a student who engages in bullying, cyberbullying, or retaliation.
+Aggressor is a student or a member of school staff who engages in bullying, cyberbullying, or retaliation.

 Bullying is the repeated use by one or more students of a written, verbal or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: (i) causes physical or emotional harm to the target or damage to the target’s property; (ii) places the target in reasonable fear of harm to himself/herself or of damage to his/her property; (iii) creates a hostile environment at school for the target; (iv) infringes on the rights of the target at school; or (v) materially and substantially disrupts the education process or the orderly operation of a school.
 Bullying includes cyberbullying.

 Cyberbullying is bullying through the use of technology or any electronic devices such as telephones, cell phones, computers, and the Internet.
 It includes, but is not limited to, email, instant messages, text messages, and Internet postings.